India imports $6.2bn gold in April

-New Delhi, May 16 (IANS) India's gold imports in April stood at $6.2 billion on the back of strong consumer demand.
+New Delhi: India's gold imports in April stood at $6.2 billion on the back of strong consumer demand.

 During the same period last year gold imports stood at just $2.83 million on account of the nationwide lockdown.